 Our optometrist might prescribe specialty glasses to wear while using a digital screen.
 For patients already wearing corrective lenses, a change in prescription could be appropriate.
 We also offer a number of tips for healthy eyes, such as:

 - Altering a computer set up to change the monitor position, adding an anti-glare screen plus a side document holder, and adjusting brightness and contrast

 - Taking breaks and blinking every 20 seconds for every 20 minutes worked, plus a 15-minute break after working for two hours

 - Maintaining the right seating posture

 Schedule an Exam with Our Fair Lawn Optometrist

 Computer vision syndrome is just one of a number of conditions our Fair Lawn doctors of optometry diagnose and treat.
 Regular eye exams are the key to protecting your vision.
 Our Resident Eye Care Associates practice offers full-service optometric care, including emergency treatment.
-Be sure to call us today at 201-797-2747 to schedule an appointment for your next exam.
+Be sure to contact us today at (201) 797-2747 to schedule an appointment for your next exam.